Let’s Make HerStory Together!

 Frequently Asked Questions

 Why should you apply?Our award programs help you measure the success of your work and prove the value of your contributions to your organization.
 You can set yourself apart in the industry as an expert, which will open doors throughout your career.
-As a winner, you’ll earn publicity for your brand across our websites and social media audiences, free training at a Ragan conference of your choice, a custom write-up about your campaign and a trophy.
+As a winner, you’ll earn publicity for your brand across our websites and social media audiences, discounted training at Ragan conferences, a custom write-up about your campaign and a trophy.

 Who can enter?Entries may be submitted by organizations worldwide.
 The only requirement is that entries be submitted in English.
-Most programs are open to in-house, agency and independent communication practitioners in the private, corporate, nonprofit and government sectors.
+Most programs are open to in-house, agency and independent communication practitioners, and vendors, in the private, corporate, nonprofit and government sectors.
 Our Nonprofit PR Awards are reserved for nonprofit organizations.

 What are the entry requirements?The entry form requires that you submit a synopsis explaining the purpose and scope of your project.
-The synopsis—1,000 to 1,250 words, please—should include the following sub-headings (when applicable):
+The synopsis—350-500 words, please—should include the following sub-headings (when applicable):

 - Strategy and tactics